 By May 15th, 2020, you will receive feedback on your poster abstract from one of our conference reviewers.
 Please follow the instructions carefully and resubmit a revised abstract by May 31st.

-A committee will award prizes for the best posters.
+The organizing committee will award prizes for the best posters.